 Home > Lifestyle > Man > Your body 29 June 2005 First aid for bruises Most bruises are relatively minor and heal on their own over a period of about ten days.
 0 Follow us Facebook » Ask CyberShrink » Join Talk forums » Test Your sex toy IQ » 9 Worst soccer injuries Victim of sexual abuse makes a movie that will change the world A bruise is caused by blood seeping into the tissues due to breakage of small blood vessels near the surface of the skin.
 It is usually caused by a bump or fall.
 Older people tend to bruise more easily.
 Most bruises are relatively minor and heal on their own over a period of about ten days.
 Home treatment Apply an ice pack to reduce swelling and to relieve pain.
 The sooner you do so, the smaller the bruise will be.
 Make an ice pack by wrapping crushed ice or frozen peas in a damp cloth.
 Don’t put it directly onto the skin as this could cause damage.
 Apply the ice pack for 15 minutes every two hours for the first 24 hours.
 After 48 hours, apply a heat pad a few times a day to dilate the blood vessels to speed up the absorption of the bruise.
 If the bruise is on the leg or arm, elevate the limb to limit more bruising and swelling.
 Arnica oil or witch hazel ointment speeds up healing.
 Pineapple in the diet helps to speed up healing and prevents easy bruising.
 If you need a pain killer, take paracetamol.
 Do not use aspirin or ibuprofen for the first 24 hours.
 See a doctor if: the pain is severe or limits normal movement. the bruise occurs on the abdomen or loin and is due to a high-speed fall from a bicycle or other traumatic accident.
 There may be less obvious underlying injuries. there is a bruise behind the ear following a head injury.
 It may be a sign of a skull fracture. there are signs of infection. bruises occur without any apparent reason.
 Repeated, spontaneous bruises may indicate a blood problem or due to certain medications a bruise does not start to fade within a week.
-More in Lifestyle Overweight affects semen quality More: ManYour body advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 0 comments Add your comment Thank you, your comment has been submitted.
+More in Lifestyle Overweight affects semen quality More: ManYour body SPONSORED: We want your Facebook like Join our Facebook community and help us reach 100 000 likes fast! advertisement Get a quote Momentum - save up to 35% on healthcare advertisement Read Health24’s Comments Policy Comment on this story 0 comments Add your comment Thank you, your comment has been submitted.
 Logout Comment 0 characters remaining Share on Facebook Logout Comment 0 characters remaining Share on Facebook Loading comments...
-From our sponsors Occlusal disease - a modern day dental problem The importance of choosing the best life insurance for you Alzheimer’s disease – incurable but preventable Breakfast like a King Live healthier Vitamin wise » Vitamins for HIV What to eat for vitamin B?
+From our sponsors Exam stress – a challenge for the whole family Cardiovascular risk factors Take care of your teeth.
+Anytime.
+Anywhere.
+Like us on facebook!
+Live healthier Knee pain relief » Knee injuries Test your knee pain knowledge Symptoms of knee pain Do you suffer from knee pain?
+Do you suffer from recurrent knee pain?
+It could be osteoarthritis...
+Vitamin wise » Vitamins for HIV What to eat for vitamin B?
 Cut down on vitamins Get your vitamins right Find out which vitamin to use for which condition.
 Ask our Vitamin expert.
-Yoga » Exercise time?
-Yoga mats matter Yoga and sleep What yoga can do for you Yoga is a stress-buster, but it also helps with anxiety, depression, insomnia, back pain and other ills.